Southern Ivy League Schools: What You Need to Know

 FAQs: Southern Ivy League Schools

 Still mulling over which school is right for you?
 Or in a rush?
-Here are some fast facts about the Southern Ivy League.
+Here are some fast facts to keep in mind.

 1. Are There Any Ivy League Schools in the South?

 No, not officially.
-But Duke ranks higher than two official Ivy League schools in two rankings systems, and a number of the other schools rank higher when it comes to the best school for value.
+But Duke ranks higher than two official Ivy League schools in two ranking systems, and many other schools rank higher regarding the best school for value.

 2. What Is the Most Prestigious School in the South?